 Giving up drugs or alcohol can be similar to losing a best friend.
 It was the one thing you always relied on and it was always there when you needed to unwind, have fun, or when you were just bored.
 It wasn’t a positive, healthy relationship, but it was one that became a large part of your life.

 When you gave up drugs or drinking, you lost that friend and that part of your life.
 It can make you feel sad and disappointed because, even though you know it wasn’t good for you, you miss being able to turn to it.
 It can leave you feeling hopeless and somewhat lost.
 Depression can develop in early recovery because of these feelings.
-Are you searching for drug and alcohol rehab in Raleigh NC?
-Legacy Freedom can help you!
-Call today to learn more about our Raleigh treatment options.
+Are you searching for drug and alcohol rehab in Charlotte NC?
+Freedom Detox can help you!
+Call today to learn more about our Charlotte treatment options.

 Depression and Early Sobriety